NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/05_data_federation_mesh.md

 For example: `LoadModelData(provider='s3_buckets', ...)` and
 `LoadModelData(provider='postgres_db', ...)`.
 These can be interpreted as `my_site.s3_buckets.LoadModelData(...)` and `my_site.postgres_db.LoadModelData(...)`.

+## Data Federation Mesh for Earth-2
+The blueprint has xxx

 #### Developing a custom adapter
 The current version of the blueprint provides a couple of templates xxxx (links to the source code) to enable a developer to create a custom adapter.
 You will need the following to start: